fatihtepe/fatihtepe/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/fatihtepe/)
 - 📫 How to reach me: fatihtepe@gmail.com

-- If you have any Queries or Suggestions, feel free to reach out to me.
+- If you have any Queries or Suggestions, feel free to reach out to me.<br>
-Show some  ❤️  by starring some of the repositories!
+- You can show some  ❤️  by starring some of the repositories 😄

 <!--[![CodePen Badge](https://img.shields.io/badge/CodePen-Profile-informational?style=flat&logo=codepen&logoColor=white&color=black)](https://codepen.io/braydoncoyer)